 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Software Developers, Systems Software in California is $125,949 annually, or $60.56 hourly.
-The median wage for Software Developers, Systems Software in San Diego County is $116,900 annually, or $56.20 hourly.
+The median wage in 2016 for Software Developers, Systems Software in California was $125,949 annually, or $60.56 hourly.
+The median wage for Software Developers, Systems Software in San Diego County was $116,900 annually, or $56.20 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Systems Software Developers generally receive medical, dental, and life insurance, as well as vacation, sick leave, and retirement plans from their employers.
 Some employers also offer stock options.

 Job opportunities for Systems Software Developers should be very good as businesses, organizations, and individuals continue to adopt new technologies and seek to maximize the efficiency of their computer systems.
 Competition among businesses creates an incentive for increasingly sophisticated technological innovations; therefore, more Systems Software Developers will be needed to implement these new technological changes.

 Demand for Systems Software Developers is expected to increase as computer networking continues to grow.
 Increased use of the Internet, the rise in the number of websites, and the use of mobile technology such as the wireless Internet are driving the demand for a variety of new products that Systems Software Developers will need to create.
 At the same time, handheld computers create demand for new mobile software systems.
 As these devices become a larger part of the business and personal environment, it will be necessary to integrate current computer systems with the new, more mobile technology.